copsTvFan/cops-episode-guide/guide.md

 **Rescues 2 Special Edition**

-- (Portland, OR -- 7:06 PM Assistance Call) Police Bureau Central Precinct --
-  Officer Matt Stimmel and partner Officer Cathy Kent
+- (Portland, OR -- 7:06 PM Assistance Call) Police Bureau Central Precinct.
+The Portland Police Bureau race to the scene of a man that has climbed a crane assembly in Central Precinct.
+Officer Cathy Kent and Officer Matt Stimmel arrive at the scene first and learn that the man has been distraught over the death of his young daughter.
+To compound the situation, his girlfriend is facing jail time because of the death of their child.
+Officer Stimmel begins the climb up to the 16th floor to try to talk the man down...
-- (Maricopa County, AZ -- 2:18 AM Flagged Down) Sheriff's Office District 1
+- (Maricopa County, AZ -- 2:18 AM Flagged Down) Sheriff's Office District 1.
+  Maricopa deputies are flagged down by a female on a dark road.
+The female has visibly injuries and explains that her boyfriend has just assaulted her.
+The irate boyfriend becomes uncooperative with deputies while being taken into a custody.
-- (San Bernardino County, CA -- 7:11 PM Search & Rescue Call) from CP-543
+- (San Bernardino County, CA -- 7:11 PM Search & Rescue Call) Segment 3 of
+  CP-543.

 ### CP-1614